Unix Mailing Lists, Chats, and Similar Resources

 Introduction

-This article lists Unix-oriented mailing lists, chats, and other resources that you can read or join to gain familiarity with the Unix mindset, and over time develop a more thorought insight into Unix.
+This article lists Unix-oriented mailing lists, chats, and other resources that you can read or join to, over time, gain more thorough familiarity and insight into Unix.

-The resources are listed roughly in the order of engagement, from passive such as mailing list subscriptions, to moderate such as documents and videos to read, to active such as tasks and projects you can participate in.
+Resources are listed roughly in the order of engagement required, from passive ones such as mailing list subscriptions, to moderately demanding ones such as documents and videos to read, to active tasks and projects you can participate in.

-Most pointers are relevant to the subject, with occasional humorous ones.
+Most resources listed are serious, with occasional humorous ones.

 This Website